Notarizing your signature

 Notary services are available regardless of citizenship for documents for use in the United States that require a U.S. notarized signature.
 For more information about U.S. notarial services abroad see the U.S. State Department website.
 In Colombia, you can request notarial services either at the U.S. Embassy in Bogota or at the U.S. Consular Agency in Barranquilla.

-Notary services are now available without an appointment at the U.S. Embassy in Bogota or at the U.S. Consular Agency in Barranquilla.
-You may visit the American Citizen Services (ACS) Unit of the Embassy in Bogota Monday through Thursday (except holidays) from 2:00 to 3:00 p.m.
+Notary services are available at the U.S. Embassy in Bogota as well as the U.S. Consular Agency in Barranquilla.
+You may visit the American Citizen Services (ACS) Unit of the Embassy in Bogota Monday through Thursday (except holidays) from 2:00 to 3:00 p.m. without an appointment.
 If you would prefer to visit the U.S. Consular Agency in Barranquilla, please click here for the Consular Agency’s location and hours of operation.

 If your document requires a witness’ signature, you must bring a person with photo identification to serve as the witness (consular staff can not serve as witnesses).
 The notarization services will be provided while you wait on a first-come, first-serve basis.